hickmanjv/hickmanjv/CS_4320 Software Development 1/assignments/assignment-eleven/assignment-11.md

 ### Working Group

-I am planning to join the Value working group meeting, there seems to be a lot of open spaces for metrics and value is a very big piece of the OSS puzzle.
+I am planning to join the value working group meeting, there seems to be a lot of open spaces for metrics and value is a very big piece of the OSS puzzle.

 ### Podcast